In diesem Beitrag vorgestellt

 Next, the panelists looked at the strategies and technologies that food and beverage businesses are turning to in this complex and ever-changing environment.
 Above all, the importance of data-driven decision-making was stressed, which again points back to the need for an organization-wide “single source of truth” that an ERP can provide.
-An advanced system like our own Aptean Food & Beverage ERP can unlock actionable insights that drive better results.
+An advanced, purpose-built food ERP system like our own Aptean Food & Beverage ERP can unlock actionable insights that drive better results.

 “Companies are really struggling with how to get insight into their business and get to a point where they are making data-driven decisions,” said Kolff.
 “You can see the difference between Aptean customers who are in control, who have the data and are happy to make the right decisions, and those companies that don’t have the details to really see the whole picture of their data and understand where to tweak and tune.”

 Sustainability was the final topic discussed, with the speakers pointing out how purpose-built software helps by eliminating the needs for paper records, unlocking greater efficiency in key processes and flagging sources of excess waste.
 Additionally, logistics software like Aptean Routing & Scheduling can help reduce fuel consumption with optimized routes, saving money and reducing your company’s carbon footprint.

 “Software helps to make processes more efficient and allows us to do more with less,” said Johansson.
 “And if we can do more with less, then our footprint on the environment is smaller.”